Momente: History

-A first version of Momente, consisting of all the K moments, i(m), i(d), M(m) and MK(d), was premiered on 21 May 1962 at the Westdeutscher Rundfunk in Cologne.
+A first version of Momente, consisting of all the K moments, i(m), i(d), M(m) and MK(d), was premiered on 21 May 1962 at the Westdeutscher Rundfunk (WDR) in Cologne with Martina Arroyo as soloist.
 Moment i had already been composed, but was not included in the Cologne performance.
 A second group of moments, including all the remaining M moments and some of the D moments, was composed for a performance planned for the 1963 Settimane Internazionali di Nuova Musica di Palermo, but the musicians rebelled at the unconventional nature of the music and the performance did not take place.
 Early in 1964 these moments were revised.
 Seven of the M moments and the i moment were added for a tour in October 1965, but the D moments were withheld for practical performance reasons.

 Some of the D moments were subsequently reworked, and the long i(k) moment composed for a completely new version, completed in 1969 but only premiered on 8 December 1972 in Bonn.
 This version was recorded for commercial release and taken on a tour of Europe.